Herbert Ross: Personal life

 In 1959, he married Nora Kaye, a ballerina, with whom he produced four films.
 In 1987, his wife Nora died of cancer.

-In September 1988, he married for the second time to Lee Radziwiłł, the younger sister of Jacqueline Kennedy Onassis.
+In September 1988, he married for the second time to Lee Radziwiłł, the younger sister of former First Lady Jacqueline Kennedy Onassis.
 The marriage ended in divorce in 2001, shortly before his death.
 In 2013, Radziwiłł described their relationship as follows:

 He was certainly different from anybody else I'd been involved with, and the film world sounded exciting.
 Well, it wasn't.
 I hated Hollywood, and the provincialism of the industry ...
 Herbert had been married to the ballerina Nora Kaye until she died, and unbeknownst to me was still obsessed by her.
 It was 'Nora said this, Nora did it like that, Nora liked brown and orange.'

 On October 9, 2001, Ross died from heart failure in New York City.
 A memorial was held for him at the Majestic Theater on West 44th Street in New York where Leslie Browne, Barbara Cook, Arthur Laurents, Marsha Mason, Mike Nichols and Mary-Louise Parker spoke of Ross.
 He was interred with Kaye in the Westwood Village Memorial Park Cemetery in Los Angeles.

+Tennis

+A lifetime tennis enthusiast, Ross lost his only known match to Steve Olson.